thinkful-ei23/kathy-practice-client/README.md

 Screenshots of your app

 **LogIn**
+Simple log-in for both teachers and students.
 ![LogIn](src/img/logIn.png | width=100)<br />
 ![LogIn](src/img/logIn.png)<br />
 **SignUp for Teachers**
+Teachers and students have a different sign-up form.
+When teachers sign-up, they will be given a "Teacher code".
+That code is used once by each student when they are signing-up.
 ![SignUp for Teachers](src/img/registerT.png)<br />

 **SignUp for Students**
+Students will sign-up and, at that time, input the "Teacher code" given.
+That code will connect the teacher and that student.
 ![SignUp for Students](src/img/registerS.png)<br />

 **Get Started for Teachers**
+Get Started page for teachers, all of the parts explained with drop down.
 ![Get Started for Teachers](src/img/onBoardingT.png)<br />

 **Get Started for Students**
+Get Started page allows students to interact with a sample practice chart.
 ![Get Started for Students](src/img/onBoardingS.png)<br />